 Primary hyperaldosteronism is when the adrenal glands are directly responsible for producing too much aldosterone.
 Serum renin will be low as it is suppressed by the high blood pressure.
 There are several possible reasons for this:

-- Bilateral adrenal hyperplasia
+- Bilateral adrenal hyperplasia (most common)

 - Familial hyperaldosteronism type 1 and type 2 (rare)